 On 7 October 1916, as World War One was raging, Arthur volunteered for active service.
 His Attestation Paper stated that he was a labourer living in Essenden, Victoria; he was single; and he was a “Natural Born British Subject“.
 Arthur was assigned to the 8th Reinforcements of the 59th Australian Infantry Battalion of the Australian Imperial Force (part of the 15th Brigade attached to the 5th Division) as a Private (Service Number: 3101).
 He attended ‘Signal School AIF’ from 18 October 1916 to 24 November 1916, training to become a ‘Signaller’ (a dangerous role situated very close to the frontline troops, providing signals communications to inform others of the situation on the ground).

 Arthur embarked at Melbourne, Victoria, Australia on HMAT A7 ‘Medic’ on 16 December 1916, disembarking in Plymouth, England on 18 February 1917.
 From March 1917 to April 1917 he was attached to the 15th Training Battalion, then he was temporarily transferred to the 67th Battalion at “Windmill Hill Camp“.
 In May 1917 Arthur was fined seven days pay for being “absent without leave“.
 On 15 July 1917, he made his will, leaving everything to his mother.
 In September 1917, Arthur was transferred back to the 59th Battalion and continued his training with the 15th Training Battalion.
-At the end of September 1917 he was admitted to Military Hospital in Bulford, England with syphilis and gonorrhoea, discharged in October 1917, readmitted and then discharged again in November 1917.
+At the end of September 1917 he was admitted to Military Hospital in Bulford, England with an illness, discharged in October 1917, readmitted and then discharged again in November 1917.

 On 9 January 1918 Arthur “marched in from England” to France and on 11 January 1918 he “marched out to unit” in Havre, France.
 On 22 March 1918 he attended ‘Signal School’ for a week, rejoining the unit later in that month.
 Then on 15 June 1918, he was fined another nine days pay for “absenting himself without leave“.